Panasonic GH5s vs Sony A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-GH5s and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the GH5s and the A9 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Sony.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5s or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DC-GH5s:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).